-Table 6 An analysis comparing the suggested enpressed to other moth exceptional accuracy in tracking maximum power despite climatic fluctuations, with minimal oscillation around the MPP.
+Table 6.
+An analysis comparing the suggested approach to other methods exceptional accuracy in tracking maximum power despite climatic fluctuations, with minimal oscillation around the MPP.
 This sets it apart from other control methods.
 The zoomed-in views of Figures 9 and 12 clearly show significant improvements compared to the results achieved with the P&O and P&O-PI MPPT algorithms.
 These enhancements are detailed below: